What Is Wrong With Training a Dog With a Clicker

 READ

-Can You Train A Baby Like A Dog
+Can I Litter Train A Dog

 One of the main issues with clicker training is that it may inadvertently reinforce unwanted behaviors in dogs.
 For example, if a dog is being clicker-trained to sit, but accidentally receives a click and treat when jumping up on someone, it can confuse the animal and lead to inconsistency in behavior.